 All library holdings are searchable through the online catalogue SOLO.
 Course readings are available through Oxford Reading Lists Online (ORLO).
-The Library has access to a comprehensive collection of electronic journal titles (e-journals A-Z) and databases (Databases A-Z) listed under useful links on SOLO.
+The Library has access to a comprehensive collection of electronic journal titles and databases (Databases A-Z) listed under useful links on SOLO.
 As members of the University, students can also use the main University Library, the Bodleian, and other libraries within the Bodleian Libraries system such as Law, Radcliffe Science and Anthropology.